 The mortgage risks can be divided in two.
 First one is insolvency risk and the second one is a security risk.

-Insolvency risk means a person who has not anymore money to payback the mortgage.
-The reason behind in most cases are unemployment or some else major change is your life which makes you not living up your means.
+Insolvency risk means a person who has not any more money to pay back the mortgage.
+The reason behind in most cases are unemployment or some else significant change in your life which makes you not living up your means.

-Another insolvency risk is low interest rates what we have had past 5 years.
+Another insolvency risk is low-interest rates what we have had past five years.
 It is highly likely that these interest rates will rise in coming years.
-In Europe most of the mortgages are tied to Euribor rates which means the mortgages are not fixed to certain rates.
+In Europe, most of the mortgages are tied to Euribor rates which means the mortgages are not fixed at certain rates.
 Average mortgages is around (Euribor 12months + 1% (Bank Margin)) = -0,18 % + 1 % = 0,82% total.
 Yes, the Euribor interest is negative.
-I am quite sure when Euribor rises to around 4% this will have huge impact to people’s possibility to payback the mortgage and it will cause pressure to house pricing.It is expected that Euribor rates will increases a little bit over 1% for coming 1-2 years.
+I am quite sure when Euribor rises to around 4% this will have a huge impact on people’s possibility to pay back the mortgage, and it will cause pressure to house pricing.It is expected that Euribor rates will increases a little bit over 1% for coming 1-2 years.

 Security risk a risk when for some reason value of the security decreases.
-In theory, in most cases you would have your house as a security for the mortgage and this means value of house decreases.
-It can happen because the interest rates raises or megatrends like urbanization or something else which decreases the demand of house you own.
+In most cases, you would have your house as a security for the mortgage, and this means the value of house decreases.
+It can happen because the interest rates rise or megatrends like urbanization or something else which decreases the demand for the house you own.

 So, how to prepare against this risk?
-Best way is to gather some money while you are working.
+The best way is to gather some money while you are working.
 Like always when talking about the savings or investing, this should happen automatically.
 Remember to pay yourself first!
-The recommendation is to keep enough money for 3-6 months expenses in bank account for special circumstances like this.
+The recommendation is to keep enough money for 3-6 months expenses in a bank account for exceptional circumstances like this.

-Additional tip here; if you are having already a mortgage, please remember ask new offers from banks yearly basis.
-For most of us, mortgage is second biggest expense after taxes, so even small things matter!
+An additional tip here; if you are having already a mortgage, please remember to ask new offers from banks yearly basis.
+For most of us, the mortgage is second biggest expense after taxes, so even small things matter!